List of Bob's Burgers characters: Bob Belcher

 Robert Eugene "Bob" Belcher Jr. (voiced by H. Jon Benjamin) is the main character of the series.
-He is the son of Robert Belcher Sr. (nicknamed "Big Bob") and Lily Belcher, the husband of Linda, and the father of Tina, Gene, and Louise.
-He is a third-generation restaurateur and currently the proprietor of his eponymous burger restaurant (Bob's Burgers) in a shore town.
-The Season 5 episode "Father of the Bob", begins with a flashback set 30 years prior in which a young Bob states he is 14 years old, making him 44 until the episode "The Laser-inth", in which he turns 45 and then again in the episode "Are You There Bob?
-It's Me, Birthday", where he turns 46 years old.
-The episode also mentions that Bob's mother Lily died prior to the series' beginning.
-As revealed in "Bob Fires the Kids", his childhood has been described as "crappy," as his father discouraged play.
-However, in The Bob's Burgers Movie, he implies that he loved spending time with his mother as she would take him on long walks.
-Bob's mother went unnamed until the Season 13 episode "Show Mama From the Grave", where the Belchers go to visit her gravesite.
+He is the son of Robert "Big Bob" Belcher Sr. and Lily Belcher, husband of Linda, and father of Tina, Gene, and Louise.
+He is a third-generation restaurateur and currently the proprietor of his eponymous burger restaurant.
+He is currently 46 years old.
+It has been mentioned that Bob's mother Lily died prior to the series' beginning.
+His childhood has been self-described as "crappy", as his father discouraged play.
+However, he has implied he loved spending time with his mother, as she would take him on long walks.
+Bob's mother went unnamed until the Belchers went to visit her gravesite.

-Bob has a tendency to entertain himself by having conversations with inanimate objects, mainly food, and then speak back as the inanimate object, usually using a high falsetto voice.
-He also enjoys making puns, using this talent to name his burger specials (e.g. "If Looks Could Kale", "She's A Super Leek", "The Cauliflower's Cumin from Inside the House", etc.).
-While poor with business management, and cursed with an unlucky streak, his skills at burger cooking are excellent; he has even been referred to as a "beef artist" by Mr. Fischoeder.
-His primary business rival is Jimmy Pesto, who owns an Italian restaurant (Jimmy Pesto's Pizzeria) across the street from Bob's Burgers.
-In the episode "Moody Foodie", it's mentioned that his eyes are brown.
+Bob tends to entertain himself by having conversations with inanimate objects, mainly food, and then speaking back as the inanimate object, usually using a high falsetto voice.
+He also enjoys making puns, using this talent to name his burger specials.
+While poor with business management and cursed with an unlucky streak, his skills at cooking are excellent; he has even been referred to as a "beef artist" by Mr. Fischoeder.
+His primary business rival is Jimmy Pesto, who owns an Italian restaurant across the street from Bob's Burgers.